-The premium on this plan is $188.40 ($15.70 per month).
-It comes with a $320.00 annual deductible.
-For 2015, the maximum Part D deductible is $320.
+There is a $360.00 annual deductible with this PDP.
+For 2016, the maximum Part D deductible is $360.
 A plan with the maximum deductible does not necessarily mean that it is more expensive than a plan with a lower deductible or no deductible at all.
 You need to consider all costs.

-Some plans offer additional gap coverage.
-Humana Insurance Company does not offer additional coverage with the Humana Walmart Rx Plan PDP in Arizona.
+Humana Walmart Rx Plan does not offer additional assistance in the coverage gap.
 If you reached the coverage gap last year and were not able to afford your medications, be sure to check with your local Arizona Medicaid office.
 You may qualify for additional assistance.
 The Social Security Administration's Extra Help program is another opportunity for seniors on Medicare who are not able to afford their prescriptions.

 Copayment & Coinsurance Details

-In addition to the monthly premium and annual deductible, the Humana Walmart Rx Plan prescription drug plan has copayments and/or coinsurances that you must pay when you pickup your medications.
+In addition to the monthly premium and annual deductible, the Humana Walmart Rx Plan prescription drug plan has copayments (fixed dollar amount) and/or coinsurances (percentage) that you must pay when you pickup your medications.
 Here's the schedule for this plan: